Get Stuff We Love

 “I used to be nervous about getting older because I thought it meant less of everything.
 Less opportunity.
 Less love.
 Less attention.
 Less desirability,” said Union.
 “I started realizing that once I started understanding and embracing my sense of self-worth, I have more.
 More opportunities.
 More brand partnerships.
 I’m creating opportunity.
 Part of that was realizing that I was worthy.”

 Indeed, you could say that Union has never been busier.
-In the thriller “Breaking In,” now in theaters, she’s an avenging mother trying to rescue her children who are held captive by thieves.
+In the thriller “Breaking In,” she’s an avenging mother trying to rescue her children who are held captive by thieves.
 Her BET series “Being Mary Jane” will end its run with a two-hour finale movie airing this fall, and she's got a pilot in the works with Jessica Alba.
 She’s also got a clothing collection with New York & Company.
 And her 2017 memoir, “We're Going to Need More Wine: Stories That Are Funny, Complicated, and True,” was a bestseller, detailing her personal stories such as her struggles with infertility.

 “During the process of writing the book, I did intense therapy and we started getting to the root of my issues, which was a lack of self-worth.
 Not feeling worthy of love or opportunity,” said Union.
 “The more I said I was worthy of love, of positive attention, I realized I was good and I deserved to be here and I’m worthy of what’s coming my way.”